Voting Absentee Due to COVID-19

 YES!
 Any voter may request an absentee ballot for the 2020 Elections based on concerns regarding COVID-19.
-On the absentee ballot application, check the"disability" box if you are voting absentee due to COVID-19 concerns.
+On the absentee ballot application, check the"Concerns due to novel coronavirus (COVID-19)" box if you are voting absentee due to COVID-19 concerns.

-You can also vote absentee if any of the following apply: Absence, Disability (including COVD-19 concerns), work obligation or childcare, religious commitments.
+You can also vote absentee if any of the following apply: Absence, Disability, work obligation or childcare, religious commitments.